nickyduesxd/Capstone/developer_guide/README.md

 # Code Walkthrough
-server.js : This file contains all the logic for hadnling HTTP request, processing form data, and managing user authentications.

-public/ : The directory that holds these files: login.html, administrator.html, volunteer.html, developer.html
+server.js : This file contains all the logic for hadnling HTTP request, processing form data, and managing user authentications. account_setup.py: This file reads in a csv file with volunteer names, emails, and generates a strong password that they will be prompted to change once they log in. public/ : The directory that holds these files: login.html, administrator.html, volunteer.html, developer.html
 - login.html: Log in page
 - administrator.html: Host the live tracking feature